History

 Year 9

-In our final year of Key Stage 3, we mostly study historical events of the 20th Century, and the impact this has had on the modern world today.
+In our final year of Key Stage 3, we mostly study historical events of the 20th Century, focusing on the theme of freedom and how people have fought for their freedoms.
 This means focusing on the challenges for Britain, Europe, and the wider world from 1901 to the present day.
 We start by looking at World War One, examining the causes and the impact this had on combatants and people around the world.
 Then, we will move on to focus the inter-war period, looking at the Weimar Government in Germany, and the rise of Hitler, the Nazis and fascism.
+This will be followed by a study of World War Two, and how civilians at home were affected by the war.
 Next, we will look at the Holocaust, and the devastating impact genocide had on the Jewish peoples of Europe and all those affected by the horrors inflicted by the Nazis.
-This will be followed by a study of World War Two, and how civilians at home were affected by the war.
-Finally, we will look at two post war topics, examining how Britain has changed since 1945, and how the fight for democracy has impacted the world we live in today.
+Then, we will be examining how migration has affected Britain post WW2 and the experiences of those who have migrated to Britain.
+Finally, we will be studying how people have fought for their freedoms by examining the protests of women, the British Empire and the Civil Rights Movement.

 Topic One: World War One